Application Guidelines – Events component

 We will determine if funding will be disbursed as a grant or as a contribution.

 A contribution is a conditional payment issued for a specific purpose, as outlined in a funding agreement.
-The agreement is signed by your organization and by us and specifies the terms and conditions to receive payment.
+The agreement is signed by your organization and by the department and specifies the terms and conditions to receive payment.
 At the end of your event, you must submit a final report.

 Funding conditions

-You may be required to submit interim reports.
-Should you receive a contribution you are required to submit a final report.
+You may be required to submit interim reports should you receive funding as a contribution.
+All recipients are required to submit a final report whether they receive a grant or contribution.

 Workplace well-being